What are they?

 The way porcelain veneers are attached to teeth is really just an extension of the science of tooth bonding.

-With that, a series of steps are used to create a strong bond between dental composite (white filling material) and tooth enamel.
+With it, a series of steps are used to create a strong bond between dental composite (white filling material) and tooth enamel.

-With this, similar materials are used to create a bond with both enamel and porcelain.
+With this procedure, similar materials are used to create a bond with both enamel and porcelain.

 The net result is a situation where the bonding acts as cement sandwiched between the veneer and tooth, holding everything together.